rodrigocastillogl/multilayer-perceptron/README.md

 <img src="/imgs/mlp.png" alt="Multi-layer Perceptron" width="70%" height="70%">

-We can refer to this kind of architecture as *fully conected layers* because the output of every neuron in a layer is conected to every neuron in the following layer.
+We can refer to this kind of architecture as *fully connected layers* because the output of every neuron in a layer is connected to every neuron in the following layer.

 # Forward Propagation